 Complications of endometrial ablation are rare and can include:

-- A puncture injury of the uterine wall from surgical instruments
+- A puncture injury of the wall of the uterus from surgical tools.

-Pregnancy can occur after endometrial ablation.
-However, these pregnancies might be higher risk to mother and baby.
-The pregnancy might end in miscarriage because the lining of the uterus has been damaged, or the pregnancy might occur in the fallopian tubes or cervix instead of the uterus (ectopic pregnancy).
+You can still get pregnant after endometrial ablation.
+But the pregnancy is higher risk to you and the baby.
+The pregnancy might end in miscarriage because the lining of the uterus has been damaged.
+The placenta may not implant correctly, causing it to grow into the uterus wall.
+Or the pregnancy might occur in one of the fallopian tubes or cervix instead of the uterus.
+This is called an ectopic pregnancy.

 How you prepare

-In the weeks before the procedure, your doctor might:
+In the weeks before the procedure, your health care provider typically will:

 - Perform a pregnancy check.
 Endometrial ablation can't be done if you're pregnant.

 - Check for cancer.
-A thin tube (catheter) is inserted through your cervix to obtain a small sample of your endometrium to be tested for cancer.
+A thin tube is inserted through the cervix to collect a small sample of the endometrium to be tested for cancer.

 - Remove an IUD.
-Endometrial ablation isn't performed with an IUD in place.
+Endometrial ablation isn't done with an IUD in place.